AmbiJesse/8-Week-SQL-Challenge/case-study-1-dannys-diner.md

 <img width="702" alt="Screenshot 2024-02-09 at 10 01 30 PM" src="https://github.com/AmbiJesse/8-Week-SQL-Challenge/assets/21045393/c4345af6-8893-4785-ba96-e7d9faa9587a">

 ## Solutions
-There are 10 questions to be answers and solved using SQL.
+There are 10 questions to be answered and solved using SQL.

 **1. What is the total amount each customer spent at the restaurant?**
 ```SQL